 Guess what?
 It's not!

 Your tech is stumped, and troubleshooting over the phone with the manufacturer isn't cutting it.
-Now you have to schedule a tech from the manufacturer to come in and troubleshoot.
-A few more days go by and the tech arrives.
+Now you have to schedule a tech from the manufacturer to come in and troubleshoot in person.
+A few more days go by, and the tech arrives.

 Another part ordered.
 More money spent.
 Part arrives and doesn't solve the problem.

-Imagine the machine had been on a routine PM for thermographic imaging of the panel.
+Imagine the machine had been on a routine preventive maintenance protocol for thermographic imaging of the panel.
 You would have spotted the issue and fixed it without any additional downtime or new parts.
 This is why preventive maintenance is essential.

 What Is Preventive Maintenance?

-Preventive maintenance, also known as preventative maintenance, is regularly performed upkeep of a piece of equipment or asset that reduces the probability of unexpected failure.
-There are seven components of Preventive Maintenance: testing, servicing, calibrating, inspecting, adjusting, aligning, and installing.
+Also known as preventative maintenance, preventive maintenance is regularly performed upkeep of a piece of equipment or asset that reduces the probability of unexpected failure.
+There are seven components of preventive maintenance: testing, servicing, calibrating, inspecting, adjusting, aligning, and installing.

-Preventive maintenance can be done a couple of ways:
+Preventive maintenance can be done in a couple of ways:

-On a spectrum of reactive and predictive maintenance, preventive falls somewhere in between.
+On a spectrum of reactive to predictive maintenance, preventive maintenance is somewhere in between.
 You can learn more about predictive maintenance here.

 What Is Preventive Maintenance Good For?